FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/index.html.markdown

 * `OS_EXTGW_ID` - The UUID of the external gateway.

-You should be able to use any OpenTelekomCloud environment to develop on as long as the above environment variables are set.
+You should be able to use any OrangeCloud environment to develop on as long as the above environment variables are set.

-Most of Terraform's OpenTelekomCloud support is done in a standardized Packstack all-in-one environment.
+Most of Terraform's OrangeCloud support is done in a standardized Packstack all-in-one environment.
 You can find the scripts to build this environment [here](https://github.com/jtopjian/terraform-devstack/tree/master/packstack-standard).
 The included `main.tf` file will need to be modified for your specific environment.
-Once it's up and running, you will have access to a standard, up-to-date OpenTelekomCloud environment with the latest OpenTelekomCloud services.
+Once it's up and running, you will have access to a standard, up-to-date OrangeCloud environment with the latest OrangeCloud services.

 If you require access to deprecated services, such as Keystone v2 and LBaaS v1, you can use the "legacy" environment